Frequently Asked Questions

 Similarly, if you request USPS Priority Mail or FedEx shipping, the additional copy would be in a separate, sealed envelope, but still in the same Priority Mail or FedEx envelope.
 So there would not be any additional shipping charges.
 The only additional charges would be for the extra copies of the report.

 FBI Criminal Reports are usually delivered via US Mail within 5-7 days from the day the order is received and processed.
 Orders are normally processed the day they are received; however, an incomplete application or missing information will delay processing.

 National Background Information offers expedited shipping options for an additional fee: 2-3 days via USPS and overnight delivery via FedEx.

 Our charge is $39.95 for your FBI Criminal Report.
-Accepted methods of payment include – Cashier's Check, Money Order, MasterCard and Visa.
+Accepted methods of payment include – Cashier's Check, Money Order, MasterCard, Visa and American Express.

 You will likely incur a fee for the collection of your fingerprint.
 This fee can vary, typically $5 to $40, depending upon the location and method you choose to capture your fingerprint.

 When having fingerprints ink-rolled, be sure to have a complete set of fingerprints taken by a trained technician.
 If your fingerprints are rejected, you have the option to submit additional sets of fingerprints and incur the standard report charge each time.
 At no time will National Background Information (National Credit Reporting) be able to conduct a "name search" of the FBI Criminal Report information - all FBI reports must be matched on fingerprint images.

 In efforts to protect personally identifiable information and to meet FBI security requirements, your fingerprint cards will be destroyed within 30 calendar days of the retrieval of your FBI Criminal Report.
 Therefore, it is very important for you to contact National Background Information if you have not received results within 21 days.